ltbarnes/noClick/README.txt

 Java(TM) SE Runtime Environment (build 1.7.0_71-b14)
 Java HotSpot(TM) 64-Bit Server VM (build 24.71-b01, mixed mode)

-and make sure you have java version "1.7.0_..." or higher.
-If you don't have java or you are using an earlier version you can download the latest Java 1.7 SDK here:
+Make sure you have java version "1.7.0_..." or higher.
+If you don't have Java or you are using an earlier version you can download the latest Java 1.7 SDK here (1.8 should work as well if you'd rather download the latest Java version):

 http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html